Algarve / June 30, 2019. By Susan Connolly

 You might also enjoy a bike tour along the coast to discover the saltpans, marshlands and beautiful beaches.

 There are some wonderful beaches in Faro but they are not within walking distance of the city.
+Buses to and from Praia de Faro depart and return on a regular basis from the bus station.

 The most popular is Praia de Faro “Faro Island” part of the Ancão Penninsula.
 It is approximately 6km from the city, road access is via a narrow bridge.